foss-scribe/portfolio/content/portfolio.md

 A detailed guide to using the login API endpoint for Specialized's Identity Service.
 Originally included in a page documenting all authenticated-related endpoints in the Identity Service.
 The source was written as a standalone, re-usable document that could be called using a Jinja2 include directive.
 This document was of an MkDocs project and deployed to the Specialized Admin Portal.
 All endpoint documentation in the suite followed this pattern.

-*Note: this document has been altered from the origin (MkDocs Python-flavoured Markdown) for compatibility with Hugo.
+*Note: this document has been altered from the original format (MkDocs Python-flavoured Markdown) for compatibility with Hugo.
 Sections have been converted from tabs to headings.*

 `Markdown` `MkDocs` `API` `Authentication` `REST` `cURL` `JSON`